kmousavi91/Driver_Behavior/README.md

 ## 📌 Notes

 * Model must receive **exactly 16 float values** in the same order as training.
-* All logging and behavior classification happens locally.
+* All logging and behavior classification happen locally.
 * Designed to run on EC2, but works fully on local machines too.

 ---